Teenage Mutant Ninja Turtles: Food tie-ins

-Concert tour
+Concert tours

 To capitalize on the Turtles' popularity, a concert tour was held in 1990, premiering at Radio City Music Hall on August 17.
 The "Coming Out of Their Shells" tour featured live-action turtles playing music as a band (Donatello on keyboards; Leonardo on bass guitar; Raphael on drums and saxophone; and Michelangelo on guitar) on stage around a familiar plotline: April O'Neil is kidnapped by the Shredder, and the Turtles have to rescue her.
 The story had a very Bill & Ted-esque feel, with its theme of the power of rock n' roll literally defeating the enemy, in the form of the Shredder (who only rapped about how he hates music) trying to eliminate all music.
 A pay-per-view special highlighting the concert was shown, and a studio album was also released.

-The tour was sponsored by Pizza Hut; thus, many references are made to their pizza.
-Empty Pizza Hut boxes are seen onscreen in the "Behind the Shells" VHS.
-As part of a cross-marketing strategy, Pizza Hut restaurants gave away posters, audio cassettes of "Coming Out of Their Shells", and "Official Tour Guides" as premiums.
-The first show of the tour was released on video with a making of video also released.
-The song "Pizza Power" was later used by Konami for the second arcade game Teenage Mutant Ninja Turtles: Turtles in Time.
-Cam Clarke and Peter Renaday reprised their roles as Leonardo and Splinter during spoken portions of the concert's kickoff event in Radio City Music Hall, though they went uncredited in the event's VHS release.
+A behind-the-scenes video, The Making Of the Coming Out of Their Shells Tour, depicts the characters as real-life people without explaining the mechanics of the faces and costumes.
+A second tour, Gettin' Down in Your Town, was less successful.

 Roller coasters and amusement rides

 Nickelodeon Universe at American Dream Meadowlands in East Rutherford, New Jersey, which opened in 2019, contains several TMNT themed rides, including two coasters that broke world records upon their opening.
 The TMNT Shellraiser, a Gerstlauer Euro-Fighter, is the steepest roller coaster in the world at 121.5 degrees.
 The Shredder, a spinning roller coaster themed to the Shredder, is the world's longest free-spinning coaster where riders could spin the car freely along the track, with a length of 1322 ft and a maximum height of 62 ft.

 Nickelodeon Universe at Mall of America in Bloomington, Minnesota, also contains rides themed to the TMNT franchise.
 These include Teenage Mutant Ninja Turtles Shell Shock, a roller coaster that opened in 2012, and Shredder's Mutant Masher, a pendulum ride that opened in 2015.

+In the Dream Island in Moscow, one of the nine zones is themed after Teenage Mutant Ninja Turtles, licensed from Paramount.

+Majaland Gdańsk in Osowa, Gdańsk, which opened in 2024, contains ride Lot Żółwiem themed after TMNT, as well tie-ins to franchise, thanks to the signing of an agreement between the Nickelodeon and park's owner, Momentum Leisure.